pspgbhu/git-cache/README.md

 # template-down

 It is useful for creating a template by git clone.
-It saved the template to local cached folder to avoid run `git clone` every time creating template.
-It could significantly improve the speed of installing template.
+It saved the template to local cached folder, and it will execute `git pull` and `cp` instead of `git clone` every time creating template.
+So it could significantly improve the speed of installing template.

 ## install